Kinase Inhibitors: Janus Kinase Inhibitors and Bruton’s Tyrosine Kinase Inhibitors

 Bruton’s Tyrosine Kinase Inhibitors

 Bruton’s tyrosine kinase (BTK) is a signaling molecule of the B-cell antigen receptor and cytokine receptor pathways.
+The potential benefit of BTK inhibition as a treatment for COVID-19 would be a reduction in the immunopathology associated with severe disease.

 - The Panel recommends against the use of BTK inhibitors for the treatment of COVID-19, except in a clinical trial (AIII).